Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: The Proposed Method

 \section{The Proposed Method}

-In this section, we introduce the overall structure of our proposed learning framework in details.
-We target at the $\mathcal{K}$-shot KG completion task, where each meta task consists of $\mathcal{K}$ reference triplets for one given relation $r$ as the reference set.

-Based on our observation that three levels of relational information inherently exist in KGs, we break down the few-shot KG completion task into three sub-tasks: (1) Augmenting the entity representation via aggregating neighboring information, (2) Learning meta representation of a given relation $r$ via modeling interactions among the reference set, and (3) Measuring the similarity between query and reference set via matching functions.
-As discussed earlier, previous works have mostly focused on designing local neighbor aggregators to learn entity-level relational information and building sequential dependencies to capture triplet-level relationships, while crucial pairwise interactions among reference triplets and context-level relational information have been largely overlooked.

-To fill this research gap, we propose to perform three levels of relational learning within each meta task (context-level, triplet-level and entity-level), to learn a more stereoscopic and generalizable representation space for few-shot KG completion.
-Fig.~\ref{fig:HiRe_arch} shows an overview of our proposed hierarchical relational learning (HiRe) framework.
-HiRe is composed of three major components: (1) Contrastive learning based context-level relational learning; (2) Transformer-based triplet-level relational learning; (3) Meta representation based entity-level relational learning.
+In this section, we present our proposed learning framework in details.
+As discussed earlier, we identify the research gap in $\mathcal{K}$-shot KG completion, where learning only entity-level relational information and capturing sequential dependencies between reference triplets prevent the model from capturing a more stereoscopic and generalizable representation for the target relation.
+To fill this gap, we propose to perform three \hw{hierarchical} levels of relational learning within each meta task (context-level, triplet-level and entity-level) for few-shot KG completion.
+An overview of our proposed hierarchical relational learning (HiRe) framework can be found in Appendix~\ref{sec:overview}.